ZeynepKumralbas/CtrlHackDelete/README.md

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Point Completion Logic:</strong></span>
   The task points were estimated using the Fibonacci-based point system.
   A total of 133 points remain across Sprint 2 and Sprint 3.
-  This includes 6 points carried over from Sprint 1 and 72 points newly assigned to Sprint 2.
+  For this sprint, 78 points were planned, including 6 points carried over from Sprint 1 and 72 points newly assigned to Sprint 2.
-  In total, 78 points were planned for this sprint.

   <span style="font-size: 1.3em; font-weight: bold;"><strong>Daily Scrum:</strong></span>
   Daily updates and quick discussions are shared through WhatsApp, and meetings take place on Slack. <a href="https://github.com/ZeynepKumralbas/CtrlHackDelete/tree/main/ProjectManagement/Sprint2/DailyScrum" target="_blank">Sprint 2 Daily Scrum</a>